-Shoulder pain is a common complaint in Dr. Matthew Provencher’s orthopedic office, shoulder specialist serving the communities of Vail, Aspen and Denver, Colorado.
+Shoulder pain is a common complaint in Dr. Matthew Provencher’s orthopedic office, shoulder specialist serving the communities of Vail, Aspen, Colorado Springs and Denver, Colorado.
 Shoulder impingement is an extremely common cause of joint pain and may occur with no apparent cause.
 Shoulder impingement refers to pinching, or impingement, of the rotator cuff tendons.
 Ongoing tendon impingement causes patients to experience swelling, inflammation, and pain within the shoulder joint.

 Since the shoulder is the most mobile joint in the human body, it is prone to a variety of injuries, such as shoulder impingement.
 The condition is caused when a rotator cuff tendon becomes damaged as it glides against the ligaments and bones within the shoulder.
 Athletes, especially swimmers, are at an elevated risk of this shoulder condition.
 Certain athletes may even develop bone spurs under the acromion, the flat bone located at the top of the shoulder blade, leading to severe impingement, and chronic shoulder pain.